 Portland is known as Bike City USA for many reasons.
-One stat that's tough to shake is that almost 6 percent of commutes are done by bicycle.
+Bikes are a lot more prevalent here than anywhere else in the country—almost 6 percent of commutes are done by bicycle.
 While that may not sound huge, it's more than 10 times the national average.
-If you live in the Portland area, you know that bikes are a lot more prevalent than anywhere else in the country.
+And that's not even considering the vibrant bike racing scene in Oregon, including the legendary Cross Crusade, the biggest cyclocross series in the world.

-All of those cyclists rely on bike shops to keep them running smoothly -- or to upgrade their steeds with the latest upgrades.
+All of Portland's cyclists rely on bike shops to keep their wheels running smoothly and to upgrade their steeds with the latest.
 The relatively small city of Portland boasts over 70 registered shops, according to the Portland Bureau of Transportation.

-The shops range from cozy garage spaces that specialize in repairing commuters to some of the most high-end spaces and successful bike businesses in the country.
-Here's a round-up of some of our favorites, including some of the lines they carry and any specialties.
+Portland bike shops range from cozy garage spaces that specialize in repairing commuters to some of the most high-end spaces and successful bike businesses in the country.
+When you're in Portland and need a repair, a rental, or even a spiffy new bike, here's a round-up of 10 of our favorite shops.

-The Vibe: Items are pricey, but the staff is incredibly knowledgeable, helpful and welcoming.
-The free espresso drinks (please tip!) don't hurt, either.
+The Vibe: Items are pricey, but the staff is incredibly knowledgeable, helpful, and welcoming.

 Featured Brands: Specialized, Cannondale, Cervelo, Scott, Cielo, Waterford, Time